tasmota/docs/docs/Bluetooth_old.md

     <td class="tg-lboi">passive for all entities,  set clock and unit, no alarm functions, very frequent data sending</td>
   </tr>
 </table>
-passive: data is received via BLE advertisements
+passive: data is received via BLE advertisments
-active: data is received via bidirectional connection to the sensor
+active: data is received via bidrectional connection to the sensor

 #### Devices with payload encryption

-The LYWSD03MMC, MHO-C401 and the MJYD2S will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app (using TelinkFlasher to get the key also acts as a trigger to start sending?).
+The LYWSD03MMC, MHO-C401 and the MJYD2S will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app.
 Out-of-the-box the sensors do only publish a static advertisement.
-It is possible to do a pairing and get the necessary decryption key ("bind_key") here: https://atc1441.github.io/TelinkFlasher.html - note you do not have to flash the ATC firmware!
+It is possible to do a pairing and get the necessary decryption key ("bind_key") here: https://atc1441.github.io/TelinkFlasher.html
 This project also provides a custom firmware for the LYWSD03MMC, which then becomes an ATC and is supported by Tasmota too.
 Default ATC-setting will drain the battery more than stock firmware, because of very frequent data sending.

-For NRF based BLE:
 This key and the corresponding MAC of the sensor can be injected with the NRFKEY-command (or NRFMJYD2S).
 It is probably a good idea to save the whole config as RULE like that:

 ```haskell
 rule1 on System#Boot do backlog NRFkey 00112233445566778899AABBCCDDEEFF112233445566; NRFkey 00112233445566778899AABBCCDDEEFF112233445566; NRFPage 6; NRFUse 0; NRFUse 4 endon
 ```
 (key for two sensors, 6 sensors per page in the WebUI, turn off all sensors, turn on LYWS03)

 LYWSD03MMC sends encrypted sensor data every 10 minutes.
 As there are no confirmed reports about correct battery presentation of the sensor (always shows 99%), this function is currently not supported.
 MJYD2S sends motion detection events and 2 discrete illuminance levels (1 lux or 100 lux for a dark or bright environment).
 Additionally battery level and contiguous time without motion in discrete growing steps (no motion time = NMT).